 If you're interested in the history of firefighting, this is a can't miss.
 The Hall of Flame includes more than 90 pieces of firefighting equipment and trucks dating from 1725 to 1960.
 Even if you're not interested in the history of firefighting (not super high on my list of exciting things) and you have kids, considering going.
 There's something about kids and firetrucks – especially boys and firetrucks – and there is quite a bit of hands-on activities, such as a station where your kids can dress up like firefighters and sit in a real firetruck.

 There's also an area in the back that is mocked up like a firehouse, complete with a pole.
-My kids would have been happy to play here for hours, although it was geared toward younger kids.
+My kids would have been happy to play here for hours, although I'd consider this one of the kids activities in Tempe geared toward younger kids.

 The Hall of Flame is open Monday through Saturday from 9:00 a.m. to 5:00 p.m. and on Sunday from 12:00 p.m. to 4:00 p.m.
 For more information, check out their website.